carthisspace/open-lovable/carthis.md

 *   **External Services**:
     *   **E2B Code Interpreter**: This is a fundamental external service that provides the secure, isolated, and interactive coding environment (sandbox) where the AI's generated code is run, tested, and debugged.
 It allows the application to simulate a real development environment.
     *   **Firecrawl**: A web scraping API used to gather information from specified URLs or screenshots.
 This service enhances the AI's ability to understand context from external web resources.
-    *   **AI Providers (Anthropic, OpenAI, Groq)**: These are the large language model (LLM) providers that power the core intelligence of the application.
+    *   **AI Providers (Anthropic, OpenAI, Groq, and Google Gemini)**: These are the large language model (LLM) providers that power the core intelligence of the application.
 They are responsible for generating code, analyzing user intent, and performing complex reasoning tasks.

 ### AI Capabilities
 Open Lovable leverages AI to provide a comprehensive development experience: